 These intermeshing sub-plans can take a wide variety of shapes and forms during the collaboration to produce the copyrightable work of expression.
 It can range from the two authors working closely to modify each of their own contributions in light of the other's, to two authors working together to co-produce original expression.
-When two people set out to write a work of fiction and chain together a series of events in the form of a chain-novel, each of their contributions is responsive to the other's, at least in so far as it doesn't directly contradict the other's contribution.
-Another example of such intermesh is the traditional collaboration between a lyricist and a composer in the production of a musical work, e.g., George and Ira Gershwin; the composer's music is responsive to the lyrics chosen by the lyricist, which are in turn driven at least in some part by the composer's choice of melody, tempo and rhythm.
-248 In both situations, each party's contribution to the work is responsive to the other's and is modified reciprocally in an effort to produce an integrated whole.
+When two people set out to write a work of fiction and chain together a series of events in the form of a chain novel, each of their contributions is responsive to the other's, at least in so far as it does not directly contradict the other's contribution.
+Another example of such intermesh is the traditional collaboration between a lyricist and a composer in the production of a musical work, for example, George and Ira Gershwin.
+The composer's music is responsive to the lyrics chosen by the lyricist, which are in turn driven at least in some part by the composer's choice of melody, tempo, and rhythm.247 In both situations, each party's contribution to the work is responsive to the other's and is modified reciprocally in an effort to produce an integrated whole.
 The collaboration thus presumptively generates an additional reason for the creative output.

 Very importantly, the intermeshing sub-plans do not have to be at the level of expressive content.
-In other words, it should be sufficient to establish-in relation to the search for reciprocal motivations-that one author's contributions at the expressive level were influenced and motivated by mere ideas provided by the other, unprotectible under copyright law on their own.
-While it is certainly true that copyright law and policy care very little about incentivizing mere ideas (or factual collection) through the provision of exclusive rights, 249 ensuring that each author contributes some expression to the joint work already takes place at the first step of the coauthorship inquiry.
-250 To bootstrap that requirement into the element of mutual intent would ensure a level of redundancy that ought to be avoided.
-Additionally, the theory of jointly intentional activities itself doesn't demand such a circumscribed analysis, and
+In other words, it should be sufficient to establish-in relation to the search for reciprocal motivations-that one author's contributions at the expressive level were influenced and motivated by mere ideas provided by the other, unprotectable under